dhable/caffeinatedideas.com/_posts/2013-08-15-webapps-with-clojurescript.md

 but I do know that 0.3.1 fixed this problem.

 Lines 6 and 7 are used to declare where the Clojurescript sources are kept relative to the project.
-You can omit these lines but I\'ve found a few occurances where I\'ll get a failure while generating Javascript from Clojurescript that was fixed on the main line but the lein-cljsbuild plugin won\'t pick up the new version for some time.
+You can omit these lines but I\'ve found a few occurrences where I\'ll get a failure while generating Javascript from Clojurescript that was fixed on the main line but the lein-cljsbuild plugin won\'t pick up the new version for some time.
 By putting the source in your own project, you can always pull down or patch